finos/datahelix/.github/ISSUE_TEMPLATE/Feature_request.md

 What would you like the generator to be able to do (differently)?
 Which groups of users would it benefit?
 If you have any ideas, how it could be achieved?

-Be sure to search existing issues since someone might have already asked something similar.